The Falcon in Danger: Production

-Principal photography on The Falcon in Danger took place from April 13 to early-May 1943.
-According to a Hollywood Reporter news item, the growing popularity of the Falcon series led to rushing the film into production.
-The previous film in the series, The Falcon Strikes Back was filmed from January 19 to early-February 1943.
+Principal photography on The Falcon in Danger took place from April 13 to early May 1943.
+According to a Hollywood Reporter news item, the growing popularity of The Falcon series led to rushing the film into production.
+The previous film in the series, The Falcon Strikes Back was filmed from January 19 to early February 1943.

-To conserve costs, the main entrance and several buildings on the studio lot were camouflaged to look like an airport.
-The aircraft depicted were a miniature Lockheed Model 10 Electra and stock footage of a Douglas DC-3 in flight, and the Capelis XC-12, a failed 1933 twin-engine transport aircraft that found new life at RKO as a non-flying movie prop.
+To conserve costs, the main entrance and several buildings on the studio lot were camouflaged to look like the factory owned by Stanley Harris Palmer (Clarence Kolb) and an airport.
+In one cutaway outside the factory, the word "Studio" can be seen written on the side of a building.
+The aircraft depicted in the film were a miniature Lockheed Model 10 Electra and stock footage of a Douglas DC-3 in flight, and the Capelis XC-12, a failed 1933 twin-engine transport aircraft that found new life at RKO as a non-flying movie prop.

 Reception

-Film historians Richard Jewell and Vernon Harbin described The Falcon in Danger as an attempt to "upgrade the romantic appeal of the Falcon series"; adding that "Screenwriters Fred Niblo Jr and Craig Rice did a fairly smooth job of working the beauties into their story, an otherwise standard whodunit involving a double murder and the theft of $100,000 in securities."
+Film historians Richard Jewell and Vernon Harbin described The Falcon in Danger as an attempt to "upgrade the romantic appeal of The Falcon series"; adding that "Screenwriters Fred Niblo Jr. and Craig Rice did a fairly smooth job of working the beauties into their story, an otherwise standard whodunit involving a double murder and the theft of $100,000 in securities."